Lincoln Experimental Satellite: Overview

 The series had satellites named LES-1 through LES-9.
 They suffered a number of launch problems - LES-1 and LES-2 were supposed to be delivered to the same 2,800 x 15,000 km orbit, though a failure of a boost stage left LES-1 in a 2,800 km circular orbit.
 LES-3 and LES-4 were intended to be delivered to geostationary orbit, but a launch problem left them in their transfer orbit.
 All these satellites returned useful results despite the incorrect orbits.
 LES-5, -6, -8 and -9 ended up successfully in geostationary orbit; the project that would have been LES-7 ran out of funding and was cancelled.
 [LES-9 was in an elliptical orbit in the mid-1980s and was used by environmental buoys to communicate data out of the very high northern latitudes.
 (Geostationary satellites are not visible at those latitudes as they are below the horizon.)]

 LES-3 was a very small (16 kg) satellite containing a radio transmitter, intended to measure the extent of multi-path interference due to reflection of 300 MHz radio waves off sufficiently flat parts of the Earth.

 Amongst the technologies tested on LES-1 through LES-4 were solid-state X-band radio equipment, low-power logic circuits, electronic despinning (using optics to determine the location of the Earth and Sun relative to a spinning satellite at any moment, and then transmitting via whichever of several antennae were best positioned with respect to the Earth), and magnetic torquers.

 LES-8 and LES-9 were satellites of around 450 kg mass, launched on March 14, 1976.
 They were originally planned to be equipped with pulsed plasma engines but actually launched with gas thrusters; unusually for communication satellites, they are powered by MHW-RTGs rather than by solar panels.
-There was a cross-link between them in the 36–38 GHz part of the K band, with UHF up- and down-links; they are still operated, and the cross-link technology is used by NASA's TDRSS satellites.
+There was a cross-link between them in the 36–38 GHz part of the K band, with UHF up- and down-links; and the cross-link technology demonstrated was the basis for current inter-satellite communications used by numerous satellites.
 The original intention was to run the cross-link at a frequency in the 55–65 GHz range, which is absorbed by water, so that it would be impossible for Earth-based receivers to pick up scattered signals, but technology at the time was inadequate.
 They operated in geostationary orbit until 1992 and now are drifting slowly.

 Lincoln Laboratory's next satellite-communication project after LES was the construction of FLTSAT EHF Packages.

 LES Missions

-Current Status
+Current status

 Amateur radio enthusiasts were able to detect the radio signals emitted from LES-1 at the end of 2012 and the telemetry of LES-5 in 2020.
+LES-9 was decommissioned in 2020 after 44 years of service, whilst LES-8 was decommissioned in 2004.